-Growing up in the Mediterranean environment on Mallorca until the age of five my earliest childhood memories are deeply connected to the rugged limestone landscapes, arid climate and appreciative handling of water.
-In the remote rural area potable water came from our well, which not only raised my awareness for water but also for the fact that kids at that age don’t appreciate ice cold showers…
+Growing up in the Mediterranean environment on Mallorca until the age of five, my earliest childhood memories are closely connected to rugged limestone landscapes, arid climates, and an appreciative handling of water.
+In the remote rural area where we lived, potable water came from our own well.
+This early exposure not only raised my awareness of water as a precious resource, but also taught me that children rarely appreciate ice-cold showers.

 Jannes Kordilla